johnathanhuutri/ADLab/mod2/README.md

 ![](images/ssh-to-proxy1.png)

-With team 2, do above steps as team 1.
+Setup for team 2 is similar as team 1 does.

 </p>
 </details>